Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-status/README.md

 ## Overview

 Monitors PHP-FPM pool performance via the pool status page.
 Reports pool saturation (percentage of busy workers), new slow requests since the previous check, the request rate, process counts, and per-process request details for every pool.
 Multiple pools on the same host can be checked in one run by passing `--url` several times; each URL is treated as an independent pool, and the overall plugin state is the worst of all pools.
 Basic authentication can be embedded in the URL as `http://user:password@host/pool-status`.

-Alerts when pool saturation exceeds the warning/critical thresholds or when new slow requests appear since the last check.
-Alerts with a configurable severity if a pool is unreachable.
+For static pools, alerts when pool saturation (active processes / total processes) exceeds the warning/critical thresholds.
+For dynamic and ondemand pools `total processes` is the live worker count rather than `pm.max_children`, so the active/total ratio reads 100% as soon as every currently spawned worker is busy even though FPM still has room to scale up.
+Saturation thresholds do not apply in that mode; the plugin alerts CRIT when `listen queue` is non-zero (requests are actually queueing).
+Also alerts when new slow requests appear since the last check, and with a configurable severity if a pool is unreachable.
 Supports extended reporting via `--lengthy`.

 **Important Notes:**